LanKhuat/james-project/src/site/markdown/server/manage-webadmin.md

 ##### Fixing previously failed ReIndexing

-Will schedule a task for reIndexing all the mails which were fail to index from the ReIndexingAllMails task.
+Will schedule a task for reIndexing all the mails which had failed to be indexed from the ReIndexingAllMails task.

 Given `bbdb69c9-082a-44b0-a85a-6e33e74287a5` being a `taskId` generated for a reIndexing tasks